Relations between Switzerland and the Republic of Moldova are good and focus primarily on technical cooperation and questions related to migration.

 Bilateral relations Switzerland–Moldova

 The Swiss Agency for Development and Cooperation (SDC) has had a cooperation office in the Moldovan capital since 2000.
 The Swiss ambassador in Kiev is accredited in Chisinau.
 The Republic of Moldova is represented in Switzerland through its Mission at the international organisations in Geneva.
 The Moldovan Mission Head has a double accreditation.

 The volume of trade between Switzerland and Moldova is relatively low.
 Switzerland exports primarily pharmaceutical, chemical and agricultural products, and machines; it imports agricultural products and a limited quantity of clothing and textiles, as well as vehicles and aircraft.

 Cooperation in the domain of education

 Scholars and artists from the Republic of Moldova can apply to the State Secretariat for Education, Research and Innovation (SERI) for Swiss Government Excellence Scholarships.

 Development cooperation and humanitarian aid

 In 2008, the SDC terminated its humanitarian-aid programme to concentrate fully on technical cooperation.
-Annually around 6.5 million CHF is channelled to Moldova for technical cooperation, with the programme focus being placed on the areas of water and health-care.
+Switzerland’s 2014-17 cooperation strategy for Moldova includes CHF 54 million for technical cooperation, with the programme focus being placed on the areas of water and health-care.

 Swiss nationals in the Republic of Moldova